Anthrax (1988-present) is a Thrash Metal band from New York, New York, USA.

-Anthrax came about from New York in 1982.
+nthrax came about from New York in 1982.
 Managed by 'Johnny Z.' founder of the indie 'Megaforce Records' label, they originally comprised of Scott Ian (ex-Stormtroopers Of Death (S.O.D.); guitar), Neil Turbin (vocals), Dan Spitz (guitar), Dan Lilker (ex-Stormtroopers Of Death (S.O.D.)/ex-Nuclear Assault/ex-The Ravenous/ex-Brutal Truth/ex-Holy Moses; bass) and Charlie Benante (ex-Stormtroopers Of Death (S.O.D.); drums).

 I Am The Law, a tribute to Judge Dredd of sci-fi movie fame was the track of note on their follow-up album Among The Living (1987).
 Indians, a more serious affair, discussed the plight of North American Natives.
-Both tracks gave them minor charting positions in the U.K. As interesting as the music might have been it was overshadowed by the band's changing image with bullet belts and denim taken out and replaced with skateboards and spandex.
+Both tracks gave Anthrax minor charting positions in the UK.
+As interesting as the music might have been it was overshadowed by the band's changing image with bullet belts and denim taken out and replaced with skateboards and spandex.
 The year before, they did a lightening fast version of The Sex Pistol's God Save The Queen, but by now they were more interested in proving how different they were.
-While donned in their surf shorts, they squeezed out I'm The Man (1987), but it was the flip side track Caught In The Mosh, a song about that infamous dance zone in front of the Heavy Metal stage that got the attention for them that year.
+While donned in their surf shorts, they squeezed out I'm The Man (1987), but it was the flip side track Caught In The Mosh, a song about that infamous "dance" zone in front of the heavy metal stage that got the attention for them that year.
 Regardless, Anthrax was in the big leagues and hobnobbing with the likes of Metallica and Slayer, both on a personal level and in the charts.

 Persistence of Time (1990) was a better performance, but less well known than its predecessor.
 It received a minor hit with a remake of Joe Jackson's Got The Time done at a much faster speed.
 Overall it was darker and introspective, even if the lyrical content remained empty.
 Public Enemy's Bring The Noise, in collaboration with themselves and Chuck D. would be their first minor success in some time; the track was included on their next release, Attack Of The Killer B's (1991).
-It would prove to be another early attempt at merging the fast rising Rap movement with Heavy Metal.
-Anthrax would also attempt to be innovators in the music industry by being the first Metal band to stop the sales of their CDs in long cardboard boxes, following the environmental movement in demanding a reduction in disposable packaging.
+It would prove to be another early attempt at merging the fast rising rap movement with heavy metal.
+Anthrax would also attempt to be innovators in the music industry by being the first metal band to stop the sales of their CDs in long cardboard boxes, following the environmental movement in demanding a reduction in disposable packaging.
 The CD was sold in its plastic jewel case only, a practice that is now standard.

 In early 2009, Anthrax began a brief tour opening for Iron Maiden in South America.
 In July, band manager Izvor Zivkovic confirmed the departure of Dan Nelson due to illness.
 Nelson denied this, saying that he was fired!
 All subsequent performances were canceled except the August UK Sonisphere Festival, with John Bush on vocals.
 Due to fan response after his performance, a "Bring Back Bush" campaign began and was endorsed by Ian.